Stepan Bandera

+Biography

-Early life
+Early life and education

-Stepan Bandera was born on 1 January 1909 in Staryi Uhryniv, Galicia, Austria-Hungary (officially the Kingdom of Galicia and Lodomeria, created after the first partition of Poland, now in Western Ukraine) to Ukrainian Greek Catholic Church priest Andriy Bandera (1882–1941) and Myroslava (1890–1921) into a family that would number eight in total.
-Bandera's younger brothers included Oleksandr, who would go on to earn a doctorate in political economy at the University of Rome, and Vasyl who finished a degree in philosophy at the University of Lviv.
+Stepan Andriyovych Bandera was born on 1 January 1909 in Staryi Uhryniv, in the region of Galicia in Austria-Hungary, to Ukrainian Greek Catholic Church priest Andriy Bandera (1882–1941) and Myroslava Głodzińska (1890–1921).
+Bandera had seven siblings: three sisters and four brothers.
+Bandera's younger brothers included Oleksandr, who earned a doctorate in political economy at the University of Rome, and Vasyl, who finished a degree in philosophy at the University of Lviv.

 Bandera grew up in a patriotic and religious household.
-He did not attend primary school due to the First World War and was taught at home by his parents.
-Young Stepan Bandera was undersized and slim.
+He did not attend primary school due to World War I and was taught at home by his parents.
+At a young age, Bandera was undersized and slim.
 He sang in a choir, played guitar and mandolin, enjoyed hiking, jogging, swimming, ice skating, basketball and chess.

-After the dissolution of Austria-Hungary in the wake of World War I, Galicia briefly became the West Ukrainian People's Republic.
-Bandera's father, who joined the Ukrainian Galician Army as a chaplain, was active in the nationalist movement preceding the Polish–Ukrainian War, which was fought between November 1918 to July 1919 and ended with Ukrainian defeat and the reintegration of the West Ukrainian People's Republic into eastern Poland.
-His mother moved with her sons to the town of Yahilnytsya in Chortkiv Raion while her husband Andriy was away.
-The Chortkiv offensive in June 1919 initially saw the Ukrainian Galician Army successfully capture land in the area, but they were outnumbered about five to one and were pushed over the river Zbruch.
-With Poles arriving to reclaim the area and her husband away, Myroslava and her sons began the almost 100-mile voyage back west to Staryi Uhryniv.
-She became ill on the way and never fully recovered.
-She died from tuberculosis at the age of 31.
+After the dissolution of Austria-Hungary in the wake of World War I, Eastern Galicia briefly became part of the West Ukrainian People's Republic.
+Bandera's father, who joined the Ukrainian Galician Army as a chaplain, was active in the nationalist movement preceding the Polish–Ukrainian War, which was fought between November 1918 to July 1919 and ended with Ukrainian defeat and incorporation of Eastern Galicia into Poland.

-Mykola Mikhnovsky's 1900 publication, Independent Ukraine, influenced the young Bandera greatly.
-After graduating from a Ukrainian high school in 1927, where he was engaged in a number of youth organizations, Bandera planned to attend the Husbandry Academy in Czechoslovakia, but he either did not get a passport or the Academy notified him that it was closed.
-In 1928, Bandera enrolled in the agronomy program at the Politechnika Lwowska in Lwów, but never completed his studies due to his political activities and arrests.
+Mykola Mikhnovsky's 1900 publication, Independent Ukraine, influenced Bandera greatly.
+After graduating from a Ukrainian high school in Stryi in 1927, where he was engaged in a number of youth organizations, Bandera planned to attend the Husbandry Academy in Czechoslovakia, but he either did not get a passport or the Academy notified him that it was closed.
+In 1928, Bandera enrolled in the agronomy program at the Politechnika Lwowska in its branch in Dubliany, but never completed his studies due to his political activities and arrests.